kuvivek/drivingTheoryInGermany/README.md

 678. As the vehicle owner, what change must you report to the relevant licensing authority?
 A change to
 ✅ my home address
-❌my third-party insurance
+❌ my third-party insurance
 ✅ my name
 **Comment**:  The registration office needs to know who owns which vehicle.
 So if I change my name (e.g. due to marriage) or address (due to moving house), I must report
 this so that the authority is kept up to date.

 679. What is the right course of action here? ----IMP
 ✅ The blue car may proceed ahead of the yellow car
-I may proceed ahead of the yellow car
+❌ I may proceed ahead of the yellow car
-I may proceed ahead of the blue car
+❌ I may proceed ahead of the blue car
 **Comment**:  Traffic signs regulate the right of way here.
 This is a turning right of way.
 I have to give way and wait until all vehicles on the right of way have passed.
 The vehicle on the left drives first, then the oncoming vehicle may turn, I drive last.